vdor/obsidian-check-ru-spelling-plugin/README.md

 # Obsidian Git
 This is a sample plugin for [Obsidian](https://obsidian.md/).
-This plugin checks russian spelling
+This plugin checks Russian spelling

 ## How to use
 - install plugin
-- open editor - incorrect russian words will be highlighted
+- open editor - incorrect Russian words will be highlighted
 - add custom words to the dictionary in the settings of plugin if you need

 ## How to use for development